A nurturing, one-form entry primary school in Borehamwood, Hertfordshire.

 Year 6 have an exciting curriculum, full of exciting opportunities to make good progress in all subjects.
 They discover fossils, explore Ancient Greece and find out how to survive marriage to Henry VIII through 6 fantastic topics.

 At Kenilworth, we ask our children to complete half termly ‘home learning grids’ for their homework.
-This enables children to practise a wide range of skills at home and to share their learning across the curriculum.
+This enables children to practice a wide range of skills at home and to share their learning across the curriculum.

 In Year 6, these home learning grids also include opportunities to practice key skills to support their preparation for the upcoming SATs.